 Regulatory and competition-law proceedings

-On 19 November 2015, in its investigation as to the invitation to tender for the corporate network of the Swiss Post in 2008, Weko came to the conclusion that Swisscom has a market-dominant position on the market for broadband access for large corporate clients.
+In November 2015, in its investigation as to the invitation to tender for the corporate network of the Swiss Post in 2008, Weko reached the conclusion that Swisscom has a market-dominant position on the market for broadband access for large corporate clients.
 In this tender, Swisscom is accused of having set the wholesale prices charged to competitors at such a high level that the latter could not compete with the end-customer offer made by Swisscom.
 As a result of this unlawful conduct, Weko ruled a direct penalty of CHF 8 million.
 Swisscom has challenged the ruling in the Federal Administrative Court.
-From a current perspective, Swisscom considers the levying of sanctions in the court of last appeal as not probable and thus has established no provision in the consolidated financial statements as of and for the year ended 31 December 2015.
+From a current perspective, Swisscom considers the levying of sanctions in the court of last appeal as not probable and thus has established no provision in the consolidated financial statements as of and for the year ended 31 December 2016.

 Contingent assets from litigation